BisiriyuTemitope/HR-Attrition-Dashbaord/README.md

 Power BI: Used for data analysis and visualization.

 Data Processing in Power BI:
-     Created an additional column for age groups to categorize employees by age.
-     Created measures to calculate total employees, attrition rate, and other key metrics.
-     Designed an interactive dashboard to visualize attrition trends by department, job role, education, and other demographics.
+     Created an additional column for age groups to categorize employees by age, Created measures to calculate total employees, attrition rate, and other key metrics, Designed an interactive dashboard to visualize attrition trends by department, job role, education, and other demographics.